erpnext/foundation/foundation/www/docs/user/manual/en/healthcare/inpatient_adt.md

 <img class="screenshot" alt="ERPNext Healthcare" src="{{docs_base_url}}/assets/img/healthcare/ip_admit_patient.png">

-Once a Service Unit is assigned for the patient, the Inpatient Record status will be updated to _Admitted_
+Once a Service Unit is assigned for the patient, the Inpatient Record status will be updated to _Admitted_.

 ## Discharge

-Similar to the Schedule Admission, Patient Encounters for admitted Patients will have the option to `Order Discharge`.
+Similar to the Schedule Admission, Patient Encounters for admitted Patients will have the option to `Order Discharge` triggering the status of the impatient Record to _Discharge Scheduled_.

 <img class="screenshot" alt="ERPNext Healthcare" src="{{docs_base_url}}/assets/img/healthcare/ip_order_discharge.png">